 There is not a single tree on the square-mile property because of the harsh alkaline soil.
 However, the soil and a man-made lake for watering cattle makes the site good habitat for rare or endangered species such as the California tiger salamander and California red-legged frog, according to a park district report.

-Badger, coyote, mountain lion, and golden eagle have been seen on or near the
+Badger, coyote, mountain lion, and golden eagle have been seen on or near the property, officials said.

 The park district is buying the land from Andrew and Carole Schmitz.
 Andrew Schmitz is an agricultural economist who has taught at UC Berkeley.